lunodb/lunodb/README.md

 LunoDB is a professional-grade, cross-platform database management client designed for developers and database administrators.
 Built with modern technologies, it provides comprehensive tools for managing multiple databases with an intuitive, native desktop experience.

-**✨ NEW in v1.13.2:** Notifications show a progress bar so you know when they'll disappear.
-Hover over notifications to pause and read them at your own pace.
-See what changed in UPDATE operations with before/after comparison.
-Table and column names work correctly across all database types.
+**✨ NEW in v1.13.2:** Refined and responsive.
+This release enhances notifications with visual feedback (progress bars and hover-to-pause), improves change tracking with before/after comparison for UPDATE operations, delivers smoother connection handling (faster switching, quick deletions, smarter reconnections), ensures cross-database compatibility with better name handling and quoted identifiers, and polishes the interface with better insert dialogs, pagination with page counts, and precise execution times.

 ## Download